daproclaima/dev-mern-eshop/README.md

 Add product search by keyword and results pagination.

 ### - 24 Feb 2021:
-Frontend: add product carousel on homepage to show top rated products
+Frontend: add product carousel on homepage to show top rated products.
+Add meta description with react-meta
-Backend: add top rated products endpoints
+Backend: add top rated products endpoints.
+Deployment in production on